 Instructions

-- Mix 1 cup of water with your desired food color shade.
+- Use a hand mixer or standing mixer.
+Mix 1 cup of water with your desired food color shade.
 Try to pick colors that are a part of the rainbow but if not, it's okay, too.

 - Next, add in your tear-free soap and take your mixer, and start mixing the ingredients together.